+That slew my love on the bracs of Yarrow?

-"Oh, Yarrow fields, may never rain Nor dew thy tender blossoms cover !
-For there was basely slain my love, My love, as he had not been a lover.
+- "Oh, Yarrow fields, may never rain

+Nor dew thy tender blossoms cover!

+For there was basely slain my love,

+My love, as he had not been a lover.

-"The boy put on his robes of green, His purple vest-'twas my ain sewin'; Ah, wretched me !
-I little, little kenn'd He was in these to meet his ruin.
+- "The boy put on his robes of green,

+His purple vest-'twas my ain sewin';

+Ah, wretched me!
+I little, little kenn'd

+He was in these to meet his ruin.

-"The boy took out his milk-white steed, Unmindful of my dule and sorrow : But, ere the too-fa' of the nicht, He lay a corpse on the banks of Yarrow !
+- "The boy took out his milk-white steed,

+Unmindful of my dule and sorrow:

+But, ere the too-fa' of the nicht,

+He lay a corpse on the banks of Yarrow!

-"Much I rejoiced, that waefu' day; I sang, my voice the woods returning; But, lang ere nicht, the spear was flown That slew my love, and left me mourning.
+- "Much I rejoiced, that waefu' day;

+I sang, my voice the woods returning;

+But, lang erc nicht, the spear was flown

+That slew my love, and left me mourning.

-"What can my barbarous father do, But with his cruel rage pursue mc?
-My lover's blude is on thy spear- How canst thou, barbarous man, then, woo me?
+- "What can my barbarous father do,

+But with his cruel rage pursue me?

+My lover's blude is on thy spear-

+How canst thou, barbarous man, then, woo me?

-" My happy sisters may be proud, With cruel and ungentle scoffing, May bid me seek, on Yarrow braes, My lover nailed in his coffin.
+- "My happy sisters may be proud,

+With cruel and ungentle scoffing,

+May bid me seck, on Yarrow braes,

+My lover nailed in his coffin.

-"My brother Douglas may upbraid, And strive, with threat'ning words, to move me; My lover's blude is on thy spear- How canst thou ever bid me love thee?
+- "My brother Douglas may upbraid,

+And strive, with threat'ning words, to move me;

+My lover's blude is on thy spear-

+How canst thou ever bid me love thee?

-"Yes, yes, prepare the bed of love !
-With bridal sheets my body cover !
-Unbar, ye bridal maids, the door !
-Let in th' expected husband-lover !
+- "Yes, yes, prepare the bed of love!

+With bridal sheets my body cover!

+Unbar, ye bridal maids, the door!

+Let in th' expected husband-lover!

-"But who the expected husband is ?
-His hands, methinks, are bathed in slaughter !
-Ah, me ! what ghastly spectre's yon, Comes, in his pale shroud, bleeding after ?
+- "But who the expected husband is?

+His hands, methinks, are bathed in slaughter!

+Ah, me! what ghastly spectre's yon,

+Comes, in his pale shroud, bleeding after?

-"Pale as he is, here lay him down; O lay his cold head on my pillow!
-Take off, take off these bridal weids, And crown my careful head with willow.
+- "Pale as he is, here lay him down;

+O lay his cold head on my pillow!

+Take off, take off these bridal weids,

+And crown my careful head with willow.

-"Pale though thou art, yet best beloved, Oh, could my warmth to life restore thee !
-Yet lie all night between my breasts- No youth lay ever there before thee !
+- "Pale though thou art, yet best beloved,

+Oh, could my warmth to life restore thee!

+Yet lie all night between my breasts-

+No youth lay ever there before thee!

-"Pale, pale, indeed, oh lovely youth, Forgive; forgive so foul a slaughter, And lie all night between my breasts, No youth shall ever lie there after !"
+- "Pale, pale, indeed, oh lovely youth,

+Forgive, forgive so foul a slaughter,

+And lie all night between my breasts,

+No youth shall ever lie there after!"

-A. "Return, return, O mournful bride!
+- A. "Return, return, O mournful bride!

 Return, and dry thy useless sorrow!

-Thy lover heids nocht of thy sighs; He lies a corpse on the braes of Yarrow."
+Thy lover heids nocht of thy sighs;

+He lies a corpsc on the braes of Yarrow."

+In our Note upon this song, we referred to an air in the Leyden MS. called "The lady's goune;" as it is evidently the original of "The braces of Yarrow," we subjoin it here for the satisfaction of the curious in ancient melody:-

-We may remark, that in these old Tahlatures, where there is often no indication of time or measure, or duration of notes, a translation must be, in a great degree, conjectural, and will task to the utmost the ingenuity of the ablest musician.
+We may remark, that in these old Tablatures, where there is often no indication of time or measure, or duration of notes, a translation must be, in a great degree, conjectural, and will task to the utmost the ingenuity of the ablest musician.